Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Cut the plant as close to the ground as possible.

-- Discard of cut foliage and rake as necessary.
+- Discard all cut foliage and rake as necessary.

-Hard cutting plants will leave a “hole” in your garden for a few weeks, but don’t worry, the plants will likely bloom back vigorously in no time!
-Consider hard cutting your garden in stages, so that you aren’t left with a naked garden all at once.
+Although a hard-cutting will leave a “hole” in your garden for a few weeks, don’t be concerned, haircutting perennials commonly produces vigorous growth in no time!
+If a bare garden is a concern, consider hard cutting your garden in stages, so that you aren’t left with a naked garden all at once.

 Once your area has been cut back hard, it’s a good time to address any issues in the area, such as watering, fertilizing, or feeding.
 For example, you may want to install a drip line to reach back areas of the garden bed or apply mulch to help retain moisture.

 One of the great things about perennials is that you can often divide the plants, increasing your garden’s yield without increasing your costs.
 Dividing or propagating plants not only allows you to clean up the look of your garden by eliminating dead portions of the plant, but it can give you some great gifts in the form of plants to hand out to friends and family.

 Propagating perennials is fairly simple and should be done about every three to four years, depending upon the plant, to keep the plant thriving.
 Although it’s best to propagate plants in dormancy, some perennials may be divided while in the growth stage.
 Check your specific plant for best practices.